mrz1999/reinf_learn_for_job_scheduling/README.md

 There are 2 different main depending on if using vectorization (for fasting the computation) or not.
 The main are developped in such a way to testing the Environment eith three algorithms from stable-baseliens3 library: DQN, A2C and PPO.

 Finally the other branch is about the multi agent.
+Using this branch is a little bit more difficult, is not sufficient installing a requirements file.
+You can read the instruction in the file Instruction.md .
+We try to create a file (setup.sh) that authomatically install all the tools you need, but it is not completed.

+The environment is developed in the file multiagent_env.py.
+For using he library MARLLIB we need a wrapper of the Environment that in the file env_wrapper.py .
+For running the algorithm you can use the file train.py.
+You can cange the algorithm among 'mappo', 'coma' and 'matrpo' that are the one we tried and secure work.
+For the ohter algorithms of the library, you should first check if they work.